sbha/readdir_xl/README.md

 # ... with 38 more rows
 ```

-These modifications with this example might seem trivial and something that can be done seperatly after the data has been aggregrated, which they can, of course, but they quickly become useful when dealing with a large number of files that might put near a machine's memory limits.
+The modifications with this example might seem trivial and something that can be done seperately after the data has been aggregrated, which they can, of course, but they quickly become useful when dealing with a large number of files that might get near a machine's memory limits or as part of a process that will be repeated.

-Finally, if there are many files in the directory and we only want a specific smaller subset, we can be a bit more selective with the files we import.
+If there are many files in the directory and we only want a specific smaller subset, we can be a bit more selective with the files we import.
 In our example, the sample files have a date in the name and we can use that to read only files from a given month or before a given date.
-To get only those select files, we can create a data frame from the file names that match our naming structure and the `list.files()` function, extract the date from the file name and then filter to the month we need:
+To get only those select files, we can create a data frame from the file names that match our naming structure and the `list.files()` function, extract the date from the file name with `str_extract()` and then filter to the month we need:

 ```
 df_dir <- data_frame(file = list.files(dir_path, re_file)) %>%